What’s the foundation of your health?

 - Cat’s claw, which is a highly effective herb shown to have many healing properties but especially powerful at strengthening the immune system.
 (Note: if pregnant or trying to conceive, use lemon balm instead.)

 I would highly recommend expanding your knowledge on these supplements and know how to get the most high quality ones – because Emergen-C from Walgreens isn’t going to cut it for you.
-I have written extensively about supplementation here, and have a “General Supplements” tab on my Resources page if you want to know which ones I have personally vetted for quality and effectiveness.
+I have a “General Supplements” tab on my Resources page if you want to know which ones I have personally vetted for quality and effectiveness.

 6. Get outside and soak up the sun.